Is candy taxed? Here’s what to expect this Halloween

 Idaho: The general sales tax rate applies to candy and other food.

-Kansas (SST member): The tax on food and food ingredients, including candy, will drop from the general rate to 4% on January 1, 2023; the rate will drop to 2% effective January 1, 2024; and candy and other food will be fully exempt effective January 1, 2025.
+Kansas (SST member): The tax on food and food ingredients, including candy, dropped to 2% from 4% on January 1, 2024.
+Candy and other groceries will be fully exempt effective January 1, 2025.

 Mississippi: The general sales tax rate applies to candy and other food.

-Missouri: A reduced state sales tax rate of 1.225%, plus applicable local sales tax, applies to candy and other food for home consumption.
+Missouri: Candy and other groceries are subject to a reduced state sales tax rate of 1.225%, plus applicable local sales tax.

-South Dakota (SST member): The general sales tax rate applies to candy and other food.
+South Dakota (SST member): As of July 1, 2023, a reduced sales and use tax rate of 4.2% applies to candy and other groceries.

 Utah (SST member): A reduced rate of 3% (1.75% state tax, plus 1.25% local taxes) applies to candy and other grocery foods.

-Virginia: The tax on candy and other food and food ingredients drops from 2.5% to 1% effective January 1, 2023.
+Virginia: The tax on candy and other food and food ingredients is 1% as of January 1, 2023.

 States that don’t tax candy like “food and food ingredients”

-Arkansas (SST member): Candy and soda are subject to the general sales tax rate.
-As of January 1, 2019, a reduced state tax rate (0.125%) applies to sales of food and food ingredients.
+Arkansas (SST member): Candy and soda are subject to the general sales tax rate (6.5%).
+As of January 1, 2019, a reduced state tax rate (0.125%) applies to sales of other food and food ingredients.
+(See the SST Arkansas Taxability Matrix for more details.)

 Colorado: Candy (including chewing gum) and soda are generally subject to the full state sales tax rate, but grocery food items are generally exempt from state sales tax.
 Cities have the right to exempt or tax food for home consumption and food sold through vending machines.
 However, since candy isn’t considered “food,” it isn’t eligible for a local exemption.

-Connecticut: Candy is generally taxed at the full rate.
+Connecticut: Candy is generally taxed at the full sales and use tax rate in Connecticut, though “food for home consumption” is generally exempt.
 Vending machine sales of candy are taxable if priced at $0.51 or more.
-Candy sold in educational institutions and certain health and care facilities is exempt, and grocery foods are generally exempt.
+Candy sold in educational institutions and certain health and care facilities is exempt.

 Florida: Sales tax applies to most sales of candy and soda, but grocery foods are generally exempt.